How to Prepare for the Casper Test to Get Into Medical School (2026)

 (Note: This question corresponds to Video scenario example #2: Store policy exception)

-This the second video synopsis:
+This is the second video synopsis:

 You’re the manager at a retail store.
-A man tries to return a toy for a refund but doesn’t have the original receipt.
+A man tries to return a toy for a refund, but doesn’t have the original receipt.
 Due to store policy, the cashier states she can only offer him store credit.
 The man says his daughter came down with pneumonia, and he needs the cash to fill her prescriptions.
 He asks the cashier to make a policy exception for him.
 She turns to you.
 What do you think she should do?

 1. As the store manager, would you give this customer a refund?
 Why or why not?